Rokuem/io-ts-api-client/README.md

               })
             });
           },
           headers(options) { // headers to send with the request.
-            return {...}
+Can also be an object. return {...}
           },
           responses: [